minprog/hangman/classic/hangman.md

 Note that `check50` for this problem expects that such assertions are present in your code.
 In particular, you should **also** handle invalid input for the `guess()` method in `Hangman`, as specified by `check50`.

+## Manual testing

+Hangman should now be a fully functional game!
+Test it and double-check if everything is still according to specification.
+If all is well, congratulations!

 ## Final testing

 Make sure to test one final time before submitting: